Local analytic classification of q-difference equations: Index theorems and irregularity

 \subsection{The index in the general case}

 Generally speaking, there is no simple formula for the dimensions of the kernel and cokernel of a $q$-difference operator $P$.
-However, if $P$ has integral slopes, we can factor it into operators of degree $1$, and then use proposition \ref{prop:indices} and linear algebra to deduce: \begin{enumerate} \item{The $\C$-linear map $P: f \mapsto P.f$ from $K$ to itself has an index, that is finite dimensional kernel and cokernel.} \item{The index of $P$, that is the integer $\chi(P) := \dim \Ker P - \dim \text{Coker~} P$ is the sum of indices of factors of $P$.} \end{enumerate}
+However, if $P$ has integral slopes\footnote{This assumption will be dropped in the four next corollaries.}, we can factor it into operators of degree $1$, and then use proposition \ref{prop:indices} and linear algebra to deduce: \begin{enumerate} \item{The $\C$-linear map $P: f \mapsto P.f$ from $K$ to itself has an index, that is finite dimensional kernel and cokernel.} \item{The index of $P$, that is the integer $\chi(P) := \dim \Ker P - \dim \text{Coker~} P$ is the sum of indices of factors of $P$.} \end{enumerate}

 Note that $\chi(P)$ is the Euler-Poincar\'e characteristic of the complex of solutions of $P$.

 \begin{coro} Let $P$ be an operator of order $n$ and pure of slope $\mu \neq 0$. \\ (i) In the formal case, $\dim \Ker P = \dim \text{Coker~} P = 0$. \\ (ii) In the convergent case $\dim \Ker P = 0$ and $\dim \text{Coker~} P = n \max(0,\mu)$. \end{coro} \begin{proof} If $\mu \in \Z$, all the factors of $P$ have the form $(z^{\mu} \sq -c).u$.
 If $\mu \neq 0$, they are all bijective in the formal case, whence the first statement.
 They are also all injective in the convergent case, and onto if $\mu < 0$, whence the second statement in this case.
 If $\mu > 0$, they all have index $\mu$ (in the convergent case), whence the second statement in this case by additivity of the index. \\ The case of an arbitrary slope is easily reduced to this case by ramification. \end{proof}